descope-sample-apps/flask-react-sample-app/README.md

 ## Folder Structure 📁

-- Backend: the backend folder contains the flask app and server that will handle session validation
+- Server: the server folder contains the flask app and server that will handle session validation
-    - `app.py`: our main flask app (server)
+    - `app.py`: our main flask app
     - `requirements.txt`: a txt file with a list of our dependencies
-- Frontend: our react app
+- Client: our react app

 <br>